This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• Select a baking sheet that will fit on one of your freezer shelves, then line it with parchment paper.
+• Select a baking sheet that will fit flat on one of your freezer shelves, then line it with parchment paper.

 • Once the watermelon is frozen, transfer the pieces to an airtight container, so they won't pick up any other flavors from your freezer.
 Frozen watermelon can be stored in the freezer for 3 to 6 months when it's tightly sealed.